Serving New Jersey – Pennsylvania – Nationwide*

 During “anesthesia awareness” you are paralyzed and cannot move or communicate, but may experience extreme pain, feeling the surgery itself, the inability to breathe, and extreme terror.
 Anesthesia awareness can lead to long-term psychological and emotional damage, including:

 - Extreme fear of doctors and medical settings, leading to the avoidance of necessary medical care

-New Jersey medical malpractice attorney Michael L. Weiss, Esq. has tried several anesthesia accident lawsuits to a jury and has successfully recovered millions of dollars on behalf of medical malpractice victims and their families.
-If you or a loved one has been harmed by an anesthesia accident, please contact our anesthesia accidents medical malpractice attorneys at Weiss & Paarz P.C.
-Medical Malpractice Attorneys today.
+New Jersey medical malpractice attorneys Michael L. Weiss, Esq. & Robert E. Paarz, Esq. have tried anesthesia accident lawsuits to a jury and have successfully recovered millions of dollars on behalf of medical malpractice victims and their families.
+If you or a loved one has been harmed by an anesthesia accident, please contact Weiss & Paarz P.C. today.

 *The firm handles cases in New Jersey and Pennsylvania.
 For cases outside those states, Weiss & Paarz works with local attorneys in the state where the medical care took place, at no additional cost to the client.